viktory683/anyrun/README.md

 - plugins as git submodules
 - updated `wl-clipboard` to `0.8.1` to fix copy-paste issues
 - updated to latest version of `gtk3` with `gtk-layer-shell`
+- flat list instead of list of lists to use native navigation and activation handling (yes now it looks like Krunner)
 - plugins
   - applications
     - replaced with [peppidesu's](https://github.com/peppidesu/plugin-applications.git) repo